Closed-open morphisms on periodic Floer homology: Closed-open morphisms

 Consider the case that $I(\mathcal{Z}) =0$.
-The index reason implies that either $u_{\infty}$ is unbroken or there is a positive or negative level with $I=1$, $I(u_0)=-1$ and all other levels have $I=0$.
-Suppose that $I(v_k)=1 $ for some $k > 0$.
-Then $ind v_k =1$ and all the other positive levels are connectors with $ind=0$.
-The ECH partition conditions and the fact \ref{fact1} imply that $v_j$ are trivial connectors for $j >k$, which are ruled out.
+First, we rule out the bubbles by (\ref{eq3}).
+Equations (\ref{eq60}), (\ref{eq61}) still hold, but the difference is $I(\mathcal{Z}) = \operatorname{ind} u_n =0$.
+By the ECH inequalities, we have $I(u^0) \ge \operatorname{ind} u^0 \ge -1$ and $I(u^i) \ge \operatorname{ind} u^i \ge 0$ for $i \ne 0$.
+Combine these inequalities with (\ref{eq60}); we know that that either $\mathbf{u}$ is either unbroken or there is a positive or negative level with $I = 1$, $I(u^0) = -1$ and all other levels have $I = 0$.
+Suppose that $I(u^{k})=1 $ for some $k > 0$.
+Then by Proposition 3.7 of \cite{H4} and (\ref{eq3}), $\operatorname{ind} u^k= 1$ and all the other positive levels are connectors with $\operatorname{ind}= 0$.
+The ECH partition conditions and the fact \ref{fact1} imply that $u^j$ are trivial connectors for $j >k$, which are ruled out.
 The negative levels are trivial strips, which are ruled out as well.
-In the case that $I(v_k) =1 $ for some $k<0$, then $k=-1$ and the positive levels must be trivial connectors by the ECH partition conditions and the fact \ref{fact1}. \end{proof}
+Then we get the first bullet in the statement (b).
+In the case that $I(u^k) =1 $ for some $k<0$, then $k=-1$ and the positive levels must be trivial connectors by the ECH partition conditions and the fact \ref{fact1}.
+We obtain the second bullet in statement (b). \end{proof}